We seek a deeper relationship with God and each other in Jesus Christ through:

 to help share with the Christ Church Cathedral community the projects and initiatives with which he is involved.
 What’s more, the blog serves as a communication forum—another means by which we can all Come Together

-Christian Education for Children and Youth takes place at 9 a.m. on the second floor of the Bishop Tuttle Memorial building, adjacent to the Cathedral.
+Christian Education for Children and Youth meets Sundays at 9 a.m. on the second floor of the Bishop Tuttle Memorial building, adjacent to the Cathedral.

-Also at 9 a.m., the Adult Forum meets in the Davis Room, just to the right of the red door on the southeastern side of the Cathedral.Taizé Prayer Services Now on Second Sundays
+Also at 9 a.m., the Adult Forum meets either in the Davis Room (just to the right of the red door on the southeastern side of the Cathedral) or at another spot that will be announced.Taizé Prayer Services on Dec.
+1 and Dec.
+31

 Catch Up on Our News Every Wednesday